OlaffoJaszczur/Atlyss_auto_backup/README.md

 ![image](https://github.com/user-attachments/assets/c35da75c-dad9-4fa6-9011-59372959ea6f)

-The last few steps are to download a .zip file from the Reliese tab on this webpage.
-Once downloaded move the .zip file into the ATLYSS folder and extract it there.
+The last few steps are to download Atlyss_auto_git_v_1_0.zip file from the Reliese tab on this webpage.
+Once downloaded move the Atlyss_auto_git_v_1_0.zip file into the ATLYSS folder and extract it there.
+Move the content inside the Atlyss_auto_git_v_1_0 folder (Atlyss_auto_git.exe and appicon.ico) to the ATLYSS one.
+You can delete the Atlyss_auto_git_v_1_0.zip and Atlyss_auto_git_v_1_0 folders.

+All done.
+To play ATLYSS simply run the Atlyss_auto_git.exe and all the backupping will happen in the background :)

+One thing that I adive is to make a shortcut of the Atlyss_auto_git.exe and move it to the desctop.
+You can rename the shortcut and change it's icon to appicon.ico for a nicer experience.